-The Asylum Act and the general regulation governing the placement of foreign and stateless persons in CIT and EECIT provide for the right of detainees to receive visits from legal representatives, embassy representatives, relatives, and national and international human rights organisations.
+The Asylum Act and the general regulation governing the placement of foreign and stateless persons in CIT and EECIT provide for the right of detainees to receive visits from legal representatives, embassy representatives, relatives, as well as national and international human rights organisations.

 In accordance with the law, UNHCR and CPR have the right to be informed of all asylum claims presented in Portugal and to personally contact asylum seekers irrespective of the place of application in order to provide information on the asylum procedure, as well as regarding their intervention throughout the process.

 In the case of CIT– UHSA, the law provides for an MoU with the International Organisation for Migration (IOM) and the Jesuit Refugee Service (JRS) Portugal, that are responsible for training staff and providing social, psychological, and legal assistance to detainees.
 According to CPR’s experience regarding asylum seekers who have applied from detention at CIT – UHSA, JRS Portugal has staff in the detention facility that provide in-house assistance.
 Medical and psychological assistance is provided by volunteer organisations such as MdM.
-Furthermore, IOM shares information materials at the facility (namely on the rights of detainees, regular migration and risks of irregular migration), organises information sessions and conducts interviews on the circumstances of detention.
+Furthermore, IOM shares information materials at the facility (namely on the rights and duties of detainees, regular migration, removal and detention), organises information sessions and conducts interviews on the circumstances of detention.

 According to the National Preventive Mechanism, visits are also allowed in CIT-UHSA (1 visitor per detainee at each time).